- Formative/Short Essay Cover Sheet

 Second Formative/Short Essay (2,000 word), due Week 1, Term 2:

-You should write an essay of no more than 2,000 words to be submitted in hardcopy in the lecture in week 1 of the spring term.
+You should write an essay of no more than 2,000 words to be submitted electronically via Tabula no later than 12 noon on the Wednesday of week 1 of the spring term.
 You may choose one of the questions from the list below, or, alternatively, develop a question of your own in consultation with your seminar tutor.

 - To what extent was the Weimar Republic a ‘militant democracy’?